Carlos Francisco de Croix, 1st Marquess of Croix: Later events in his administration

 The Pima and Seri Indians had resumed their revolt, and the viceroy sent an expeditionary column to Sonora to suppress it (April 14, 1767).
 Visitador Gálvez joined this expedition in order to get to know that part of the colony.
 Gálvez also traveled to Baja California and Alta California, in order to establish defenses against Russian encroachment from the north.

 On March 17, 1768, the college of surgery was established by royal order in the Royal Hospital in Mexico City.
 The first director was Manuel Moreno, rector of the College of Cádiz.

-Josefa Ortiz de Domínguez, heroine of Mexican independence, was born September 8, 1768 in Valladolid (Morelia).
+Josefa Ortiz de Domínguez, heroine of Mexican independence, was born September 8, 1768, in Valladolid (Morelia).

-De Croix received the troops sent from Spain to defend the colony against the English.
+De Croix received the troops sent from Spain to defend the colony against potential British attacks.
 The infantry regiments of Saboya, Flanders and Ultonia arrived at Veracruz June 18, 1768, and those of Zamora, Guadalajara, Castile and Granada arrived later.
 In total, these included 10,000 men.
 Because of their white uniforms, these troops were known as blanquillos.
 The officers of the Zamora regiment organized the militias.

 The Apaches and Comanches were defeated in Nueva Vizcaya by militia under the command of Captain Bernardo de Gálvez.
 There were disturbances in the mines of Guanajuato and Pachuca, over the low wages paid to miners.
 One alcalde mayor was killed at Pachuca.
 De Croix got the mine-owners to agree to an increase in wages.

 De Croix established the lottery in 1769, which brought considerable income to the treasury.
 In 1770 he increased efforts to teach Spanish to the Indians, with the construction of special schools for this purpose.
 He constructed the castle of San Carlos in Perote, Veracruz, in honor of the king.
 This was intended as a point of resistance in the event of a hostile landing on the coast.